 With a “Checkbook Control” Self-Directed IRA, the IRA holder (you) will have total control over your IRA funds and you will no longer have to get each investment approved by the IRA custodian of your account like in a custodian controlled Self-Directed IRA.
 Instead, with IRA Financial Trust Company’s Checkbook Control IRA account, all decisions are truly yours.
 When you find an investment that you want to make with your IRA funds, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make the investment.

 Under the Checkbook IRA format, the Checkbook Control IRA is set up as a Self-Directed account with IRA Financial Trust that’s capitalized by funds rolled over from your current retirement account.
-The funds are deposited with Northern Trust.
+The funds are deposited with Capital One Bank.
 Then, a Limited Liability Company (“LLC”) is created in which your new IRA purchases all the membership units/interests.
 Now, your money is held in an LLC and you are ready to invest at your discretion.
 A “Checkbook Control” Self-Directed IRA allows you to eliminate the delays, IRA custodian transaction fees, and IRA account annual valuation fees, enabling you to act quickly when the right investment opportunity presents itself.

 With a traditional Self-Directed IRA, when you find an investment that you want to make with your IRA funds, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make the investment.
 The Self-Directed IRA allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.